 Healthy food.
 Happy people.

-For 30 years, we’ve been promoting – and providing – healthy food options to Saskatoon residents.
+For Over 35 years, we’ve been promoting and providing healthy food options to Saskatoon residents.

-But CHEP is more than simply good food.
+CHEP Good Food (CHEP) is more than simply good food.
 CHEP is choice.

 • CHEP is women – many of them mothers – pooling resources, sharing a kitchen and learning to cook together.
 We call these Collective Kitchens.

-• CHEP is a fresh food market set up inside a senior housing facility, community centre or inner-city church.
-We call these Seniors Stores and Community Markets.
+• CHEP is a fresh food market set up inside a school community centre or inner-city church.
+We call these Community Markets.

 • Every school day, CHEP is healthy lunches for school kids who would otherwise go hungry.